-The Future of Humanity is a book you have to read if you’re fascinated by physics like I am.
+This The Future of Humanity summary looks at a book you have to read if you’re fascinated by physics like I am.
 I’ve always been intrigued by what the future may hold for humanity and whether it will involve us travelling between the stars.

 I remember watching numerous documentaries when I was a child and being fascinated with outer space and the possibilities it posed.

 Michio Kaku is one of the foremost physicists in the world and he clearly details how humanity could evolve and develop in the next century and beyond.

 Colonies on Mars, mining asteroids and interstellar travel all sound fanciful, but it is within the realms of possibility and some of it may be achievable in our lifetimes!

 This is one of the best books I’ve read on the potential future of the human race.
 It’s amazing to think about what we could end up doing as a species.
 Hopefully, we are able to put our petty differences aside and look to the stars in the manner that Kaku suggests.

 Table of Contents